ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Related Work

 \subsection{Chat-Based and In-Place Human-AI Co-Writing Interfaces}

-To help ground our interface design, we distinguish between two types of Human-AI Co-Writing interfaces into two types: conversational interfaces such as ChatGPT and Bard, and In-Place interfaces that directly inserts or modifies text in the document.
+To ground our interface design, we distinguish between two types of Human-AI Co-Writing interfaces: Chat-Based interfaces such as ChatGPT and In-Place interfaces that directly insert or modify text in a document.

 \textit{Chat-Based Interfaces:} Currently the dominant mode, chat-based interfaces, like ChatGPT \cite{chatgpt}, Bing Chat \cite{bing}, and Bard \cite{bard}, have gained immense popularity.
-These conversational interfaces are highly intuitive, and mimic human-to-human chat interactions, but lack scaffolding for crafting prompts, which can be difficult for novice AI users \cite{10.1145/3544548.3581388, kroll1994guidelines}.
+These interfaces are highly intuitive, and mimic conversational interactions between humans, but lack scaffolding for crafting prompts, which can be difficult for novice AI users \cite{10.1145/3544548.3581388, kroll1994guidelines}.
+In the context of writing with AI, simple turn-taking between the writer and the AI does not provide adequate support to writers in steering the iterative output from the LLM \cite{chung2022talebrush}.

 Another significant limitation is the linear chat-log structure.
-In contrast to the non-linear nature of how revision happens in writing \cite{sommers1980revision,fitzgerald1987research} the text-variations generated using a chat-based interface are buried within linear chat-logs, impeding parallel exploration of multiple variations in-place, where the writer is editing the document.
+In contrast to the non-linear nature of how revision happens in writing \cite{sommers1980revision,fitzgerald1987research}, the text-variations generated using a chat-based interface are buried within linear chat-logs, impeding parallel exploration of multiple variations in-place, where the writer is editing the document.

 \textit{In-Place Editing Interfaces:} This type offers closer integration between the human and AI writer during the text editing process by adopting a more \textit{What You See Is What You Get} (WYSIWYG) \cite{bly2007fundamentals} approach where AI-generated text modifies the human text and vice versa.
-This offers increased flexibility over the edited content compared to chat and form-based interfaces by allowing users to edit individual sections of the text.
+This offers increased flexibility over the edited content compared to chat-based interfaces by allowing users to edit individual sections of the text.